 My health is important to me – my physical, my mental health, AND my emotional health.
 Self-quarantining and shut-downs due to COVID may keep my physical health safe, but since it looks like COVID-19 is here to stay, I need to think about how to live WITH the virus.

-To me that means that I need to wear a mask when near people or in a group.
+To me, that means that I need to wear a mask when near people or in a group.
 I need to stay home when I feel ill.
 I need to remember to social distance from other groups.

 That being said, I also need to remember that human beings are social beings.
-To work on my mental and emotional health is just as important as focusing on my physical health.
+Working on my mental and emotional health is just as important as focusing on my physical health.
 If I am going to keep my mental and emotional health positive, I need to stop living in fear.

 I’m NOT saying go out and be reckless.
 I’m NOT saying go and sit in crowded places.
-BUT, I’m also NOT saying stay home – seeing no one – going no where.
+BUT, I’m also NOT saying stay home – seeing no one – going nowhere.